 Host the Rev. Sara Hayden calls Harbor Online ‘deeply participatory’ and ‘fully online’

-“It’s no secret that communities built from scratch have the upper hand when it comes to innovation,” announced the Rev. Sara Hayden to open a new series of the New Way podcast discussing innovation and technology in new worshiping communities.
+“It’s no secret that communities built from scratch have the upper hand when it comes to innovation,” the Rev. Sara Hayden announced to open a new series of the New Way podcast discussing innovation and technology in new worshiping communities.

 In the first two episodes of the series, Hayden interviews the Rev. Jon Mathieu, founder of Harbor Online Community.
-The community is centered on a participatory weekly worship on Zoom that meets Thursday evenings, but members also gather in a private social network space called Circle and, for the first time recently, in person at Stony Point Center in New York
+The community is centered on a participatory weekly worship on Zoom that meets Thursday evenings, but members also gather in a private social network space called Circle and, for the first time recently, in person at Stony Point Center in New York.

 “We meet for an hour and a half and that’s a bit long.
-When I was going to church in person, I wanted a tight 55-minute service,” said Mathieu in the first episode, as he shared the evolution of Harbor’s gatherings since he began hosting in 2019, prior to the Covid pandemic.
+When I was going to church in person, I wanted a tight 55-minute service,” Mathieu said in the first episode, as he shared the evolution of Harbor’s gatherings since he began hosting in 2019, prior to the Covid pandemic.
 “We do have a ton of flexibility for people coming on the call late, leaving early.
 It’s really kind of come and go as you can.
 But it’s an hour and a half.”

 Greetings are a priority in the meeting space.
 Mathieu and his two pastoral colleagues, Dottie Oleson and Dawn Léger, make sure to greet everyone who joins whenever they do.
 “I think this is important because if you jump onto a Zoom call with a bunch of faces and then you just get right into the thing that you’re all doing, if it’s your first or second or third time there, you don’t really know anyone, and I don’t think you feel known by others on the call.”